ipclucas/JekyllTest/docs/getting-started/ios.md

 ### Add MFi protocols

-Go to your project's **Info.plist** file and add a new entry for "Supported external accessory protocols" using these values.
+Go to your project's **Info.plist** file and add a new entry for "Supported external accessory protocols" using the following values.

 ```
 com.datecs.pengine